 The directors are pleased to report that The Point Shopping Mall has registered yet another positive year for the seventh consecutive year since its opening.
-In the context of a highly competitive market, tenant sales have nonetheless registered an increase over 2015.
-This increase, on the back of a fully occupied mall and robust footfall, has had a positive effect on total revenue and has strengthened the financial results of the company.
-The directors are pleased to report that the company's EBITDA increased to $\in$ 5.3 million (2015: $\in$ 5.2 million), while profit after tax for the current financial year exceeded the result projected in the initial public offering prospectus by 36.8% (2015: 22.2%).
+In the context of a highly competitive market, tenant sales have nonetheless registered an increase over 2016.
+This increase, on the back of a fully occupied mall and an increase in footfall, has had a positive effect on total revenue and has strengthened the financial results of the company.
+The directors are pleased to report that the company's EBITDA increased to $\in 5.6$ million (2016: $\in 5.3$ million), while profit after tax for the current financial year exceeded the result projected in the initial public offering prospectus by 37.0% (2016: 36.8%).
+The Directors expect that the level of activity in 2018 will continue at current levels.

-In the year ended 31 December 2016, the company registered a profit before tax of $\leq$ 3.1 million as compared to a profit before tax of $\leq$ 2.9 million in 2015.
+In the year ended 31 December 2017, the company registered a profit before tax of $\in$ 3.4 million as compared to a profit before tax of $\in$ 3.1 million in 2016.
 The company's vision is to be the best owner-manager of retail property in Malta.
 The company continues to embrace a business strategy based on providing a compelling retail destination, developing and maintaining strong relationships with tenants, housing an iconic mix of brands, delivering long term, sustainable growth in net rental income and generating returns for shareholders.